 - Registration is free and indie developers from all over the world are welcome.

 - All developers must be able to send 2 or 3 representatives to attend the event in Montreal.
 Please check the Event Information page for the date and the location.

 - All developers must bring their own equipment (laptop, controllers, etc.) and they are fully responsible of their equipments.
 We will provide you with table space and power outlets, but no Internet connection.
 Make sure your game runs offline.

 - All games must have been released within the last year or must be in development.
 If the game is in development, the game need to be at a stage where it's still satisfying to play.

 - All developers must own the intellectual property of their game.

 Game Submission Form

-If your game is accepted and you come participate to the event, you are eligible to win a MIGF Award.
+If your game is accepted and you come participate to the event, you are eligible to win a MIGA.